-a.
-Credit risk
+(a) Credit risk

-Nature of risk

-The risk of financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
+Nature of risk The risk of financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 Credit risk arises principally from the Group's receivables from customers and our investments in debt securities.

-Exposure to the risk

-The Group's maximum exposure to credit risk at balance date is the carrying amount of financial assets, net of any provisions for impairment and excluding the value of any collateral or other security.

-The gross trade receivables balance at 30 June 2019 was \$47,510,000 (2018: \$36,741,000).
-The ageing analysis of trade and other receivables is provided in Note 9.
-As the Group undertakes transactions with a large number of customers and regularly monitors payment in accordance with credit terms, the financial assets that are past due but not impaired are expected to be received.

-The Group's exposure to credit risk is affected by the regions and industries our customers operate in.
-Charts set out below show the concentration of our trade receivables balances by the industry they operate in.
-At 30 June 2019, the acquisition of Sigma Systems substantially increased our share of customers in the Telecommunications industry compared to the prior financial year:

-How is the risk managed?

-Receivables are managed on an ongoing basis.
-The Group does not have any material credit risk exposure to any single debtor or group of debtors.
-Ageing analysis and ongoing collectability reviews are performed and, where appropriate, an expected credit loss provision is raised.
-Historically, the Group has not had any significant write-offs in our trade receivables.

-The Group minimises concentrations of credit risk in relation to trade receivables by undertaking transactions with a large number of customers.
-Credit quality of a customer is assessed based on a variety of factors, including their credit ratings and financial position.
+Exposure to the risk The Group's maximum exposure to credit risk at balance date is the carrying amount of financial assets, net of any provisions for impairment and excluding the value of any collateral or other security.
+The gross trade receivables balance at 30 J ageing analysis of trade and other receivable transactions with a large number of custome credit terms, the financial assets that are par es is provided in note 9.
+As the Group ers and regularly monitors payment in a undertakes accordance with The Group's exposure to credit risk is affected Set out below shows the concentration of ou in.
+At 30 June 2019, the acquisition of Sigma in the Telecommunications industry compare Ir trade receivables balances by the in a Systems substantially increased our dustry they operate FY19 FY18 Utilities 3% 3% Telecommunications 40% 18% Pay TV Other 41% 62% How is the risk managed?
+Receivables are managed on an ongoing ba exposure to any single debtor or group of de are performed and, where appropriate, an e Group has not had any significant write-offs btors.
+Ageing analysis and ongoing conception of the second s ollectability reviews The Group minimises concentrations of creat transactions with a large number of custome variety of factors, including their credit rating ers.
+Credit quality of a customer is asse

+17. Financial risk management (continued)

-b.
-Liquidity risk
+(b) Liquidity risk

 Nature of risk The risk that the Group will encounter difficulty in meeting its financial obligations as they fall due.
 Exposure to the risk The table below categorises the Group's financial liabilities into their relevant contractual maturities.
 Amounts included represent undiscounted cash flows.
 Note 18 provides additional details on the Group's borrowing arrangements.
 How is the risk managed?
 The Group's approach is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Group's reputation.
 The Group reviews its minimum levels of cash and cash equivalents on an ongoing basis, and closely monitors rolling cash flow forecasts based on its view on the nature and timing of expected receipts and payments.
 The Group has historically been able to generate and retain strong positive cash flows.
-Additionally, multicurrency borrowing facilities have been arranged with the Group's financiers to provide increased capacity for strategic growth objectives.
+Additionally, multi-currency borrowing facilities have been arranged with the Group's financiers to provide increased capacity for strategic growth objectives.